xavidop/blog/gcp/_posts/2024-05-24-firebase-genkit-ollama.md

 ### Run the Firebase emulator

-To run the function locally, run `GENKIT_ENV=dev firebase emulators:start --inspect-functions` and then run the following command in the terminal:
+To run the function locally, run `GENKIT_ENV=dev firebase emulators:start --inspect-functions`.

 The emulator will be available at `http://localhost:4000`